• Skip to main content

 • A minimum of 24 classroom hours from the Departments of CSCE and ECEN

-• At least 6 courses will be from the CEEN ME student course list.
+• At least 6 courses will be from the CEEN MS student course list

-• Transfer hours allowed from another institution (6)
+3. Transfer hours allowed from another institution (maximum of 6 hours)

 • Transfer hours must be from a U.S. peer institution; they cannot have been used on a previous degree plan.

-• If a student plans to take a course elsewhere while at TAMU, the student should consult the Graduate Office before doing so.
+• If a student plans to take a course elsewhere while at TAMU, the student should consult the ECE Graduate Advising Office before doing so.

-• Students must send syllabi, transcript, and TAMU ECEN course equivalent to the Graduate Office.
-Transfer hours are subject to the approval of the Group Leader/GSC.
+• Students must send syllabi, transcript, and TAMU ECEN course equivalent to the ECE Graduate Advising Office.
+Transfer hours are subject to the approval of the Group Leader/ Graduate Studies Committee (GSC).

 • Only 400 level undergraduate courses can be included on degree plan.